LouisMichael/cs5604cmw/README.md

 output_irma and vegas - The raw output of crawls for Hurricane Irma and The recent Las Vegas shooting.

+`profanity_en.txt` - Our profanity blacklist, these are words and phrases that get eliminated when we clean for profanity

 `solar_urls.txt` - shorter URL list about the 2017 solar eclipse

 `urlFetchPython.py` - a simple python URL fetcher, does not do any cleaning